Google Analytics 4

 Google Analytics 4 (GA4) is an analytics system that measures events, conversions and behavior.
 Its reports often guide decision-making, even when measurement architecture may distort interpretation.

-Google Analytics 4 – The meaning of the optimization signal
+Google Analytics 4 – Optimization signal meaning

 What will you get from this page?

-What makes conversion data strategically weak?
+What makes conversion data strategically low-quality?

-Example – Ecommerce order
+Example – E-commerce order

 Reports may contain both measured and modeled data.
-Modeled data is not user-level measurement, but a statistical estimate of missing data.
+Modeled data is not user-level measurement but a statistical estimate of missing data.

 Where should you start in Google Analytics 4?

-GA4 in production: data quality and reporting risks
+GA4 in production: Data quality and reporting risks

 Layers of Measurement Architecture